pingcap/docs/reference/system-databases/metrics-schema.md

 * `time`: The time of the monitoring item.
 * `instance` and `sql_type`: The labels of the `tidb_query_duration` monitoring item. `instance` means the monitoring address. `sql_type` means the type of the executed SQL statement.
 * `quantile`: The percentile.
-The monitoring item of the Histogram type has this column, which indicates the percentile time of the query.
+The monitoring item of the histogram type has this column, which indicates the percentile time of the query.
 For example, `quantile = 0.9` means to query the time of P90.
 * `value`: The value of the monitoring item.

 The following statement queries the P99 time within the range of [`2020-03-25 23:40:00`, `2020-03-25 23:42:00`].